-I just saw it again myself.
-It reminded me of my first trip to Paris, when I would look at every diagonal street corner and think of this painting.
+On my first trip to Paris, when I would look at every diagonal street corner and think of this painting.
 There are countless intersections like this in Paris, and so many rainy days.
 But there is only one Paris Street; Rainy Day.
 When I lived in Paris, I finally had time to track down the right place.

 This iconic scene is located at the intersection of rue de Moscou and rue de St. Petersburg in the 8th arrondissement behind Gare St. Lazare, between Place de Clichy and Place de L’Europe.
 An easy walk from several Métro lines.
 I created a Google Map so you can check it out for yourself.
 Click on the street view and you’ll have the perfect view.

 Rainy days in Paris can be beautiful.
 Or at least that’s what Parisians keep telling themselves so they don’t go bat-shit crazy during those long weeks of gloomy gray skies.